 The power of this simple pivot in approach cannot be overstated.
 As the thought patterns above are applied, the possibilities of what can be achieved by one person become vast, and by a team, limitless.

 The challenges that you will face as you set about making a positive change in the world are going to range from minor irritation to the seemingly insurmountable.
-Growth mindset is the cheapest, simplest, and most fundamental tool to empower you to realise your vision.
+Growth mindset is the cheapest, simplest, and most fundamental tool to empower you to realize your vision.
 Start by identifying fixed mindset thought patterns and pivoting them with the growth mindset perspective.
 You have complete control over responses – once you get used to halting fixed thoughts to substitute for those that enable growth, the results will quickly follow.

-You are looking to play a role in realising potential solutions to problems you witness.
+You are looking to play a role in realizing potential solutions to problems you witness.
 Your ideas and the ideas of those you support get not only brought to life through teams of people prepared to commit time and energy.
 But critically also through those prepared to learn and adapt.

-For people who want to foster a culture of growth mindset in their organisations, the change begins and ends with their own behaviour.
+For people who want to foster a culture of growth mindset in their organizations, the change begins and ends with their own behavior.
 By owning mistakes and leveraging the opportunity to double down on open communication, mistakes become valuable moments of shared learning and help to reduce risk in the future from similar mistakes being made by others in the team.
 This is critical for leaders to understand, as workplace culture is defined not by what a leader says, but how they behave and respond.

 In today’s environment of constant and rapid change, it’s understandable for the future to feel highly ambiguous.
-Yet dealing with ambiguity is a key behaviour that anybody wishing to lead change must exhibit.
+Yet dealing with ambiguity is a key behavior that anybody wishing to lead change must exhibit.
 By embracing growth mindset culture, ambiguity becomes repositioned as an indicator of the great opportunity ahead, rather than the looming threat.

 Enabling teams to embrace ambiguity and face challenges is a key lever for driving engagement.
 Ambiguity means that nobody knows what is going to happen.
 In a Darwinian sense, it is those who embrace the opportunity to learn and develop further skills that will not only survive, but thrive.
 But what does it feel like to take the risks and possibly make inevitable mistakes that will happen when the future is unclear?